westoncampbell/BulldozerAHK/Other/CombinedText.md

 	Open the game website in the default web browser.

 #### About Bulldozer
-	Open the 'About' screen, displaying information related to the game (such as the current version number).
+	Open the 'About' screen, displaying information related to the current version of the game.